rbohan/MongoLDAP/README.md

 ### Validate

+Check we have some basic connectivity by using an OpenSSL command line tool:

 ```
 openssl s_client -connect ldap.mongodb.local:636 -showcerts -state -CAfile /etc/ssl/certs/mongodb_slapd_cert.pem
 ```

+And now with `ldapsearch`, noting the user of the `ldaps` URI scheme and that we're connecting to port 636:

 ```
 ldapsearch -H ldaps://ldap.mongodb.local:636 -x -b "dc=ldap,dc=mongodb,dc=local" -LLL
 ```

-Note: You may need to add this to your `.ldaprc` file for the TLS handshake to work .
+Note: You may need to add this to your `.ldaprc` file for the TLS handshake to work.
 (I need to do this on my Mac for example.
 If anyone knows why exactly I'd be very interested to hear!)

 ```
 cat <<EOF > ~/.ldaprc